xhavli/ISA24_NetStat/README.md

 - Developed with suport of ChatGPT and GithubCopilot for better understanding a C++ syntax, not for direct solving core of the project
 - Run Wireshark in dark mode as `sudo wireshark -style Adwaita-Dark` becouse user and root themes are not shared on my local machine.
-  Running wireshark as sudo is not recommended due to wide scale of contrubutors and milion lines of code.
+  Running Wireshark as root is not recommended due to its extensive codebase and contributors